Welcome to CyberLink Member Zone

 Usability

 There are free Lightroom alternatives that are easy enough for first-time users, and some that only professional photographers could figure out.
 You may want to “punch above your weight” so you can learn advanced techniques, but we advise against this.
-There are beginner-friendly options with advanced features that will grow with you as you learn.
+There are beginner-friendly alternatives to Lightroom with advanced features that will grow with you as you learn.
 If you start with confusing software, it could take months before you can start using it.
 Why spend time learning software when you can get started right away?

 Compatibility